pwittchen/kirai/README.md

 JavaDoc is available at: http://pwittchen.github.io/kirai/

-Library is compatible with Java 1.6 and higher.
+Library is compatible with Java 1.7 and higher.
+It should work with Java 1.6 and is compatible with Android applications.

 Contents
 --------